r-Techsupport/rTS_Wiki/docs/learning/multiple-disks.md

 last_modified_date: 2022-08-18
 ---

-# How to use multiple disks in Windows
+# How to Use Multiple Disks in Windows

-> ❗ All
+> ❗ All guides here are supplied for the purpose of offering safe methods to accomplish each goal.
+That does not mean the goal is safe for all users.
+All disks fail, we encourage users to be proactive with protecting their data by creating a [personal backup strategy](/docs/backups) no matter what disk layout is chosen.

+> ❗ Any method to accomplish these tasks without data-loss are not supported.
+The lazy "safe" is never safe.

 ## Advantages
 Many people leverage multiple disks in their systems to expand their storage capabilities, partition data way from their OS, maximize cost-performance savings, or a combination of these and other goals.
 The most basic and common setup seen will be a small OS SSD and a larger HDD used for storage mounted at a single drive letter.